-Special Issues: Special Conference Issue: After 19 years of publishing the EALE special issue, it has established itself as a popular channel of dissemination.
+EALE Conference Issue: After 19 years of publishing the EALE special issue, it has established itself as a popular channel of dissemination.
 The acceptance rate is a bit higher than for regular issues because the eligible submissions were already accepted for the EALE conference.
-The 2020 EALE SOLE AASLE special conference issue will be edited by Claudia Olivetti (Dartmouth College) and Maia Güell (The University of Edinburgh).
+The 2020 EALE SOLE AASLE special conference issue will be edited by Claudia Olivetti (dartmouth College) and Maia Güell (the University of Edinburgh).

-- “Firms, Vacancies and Recruitment”, guest edited by Carlos Carrillo-Tudela (University of Essex), Leo Kaas (Goethe University Frankfurt).
+- "Firms, Vacancies and Recruitment", Guest editors: Carlos Carrillo-Tudela (University of Essex), Leo Kaas (Goethe University, Frankfurt).

 Editorial board: We thank Ghazala Azmat (Science Po) as outgoing co-editor for her great service and welcome two new co-editors: Thomas Dohmen (University of Bonn) and Lena Hensvik (Uppsala University).